Khandesh: Geography

-Flaura and Fauna
+Flora and Fauna

 The Greater Khandesh region's biodiversity is shaped by its diverse topography, which includes the alluvial plains of the Tapi River valley, the rugged slopes of the Satpura Range to the north, and the northern spurs of the Western Ghats (Sahyadri range) to the west.
 The primary biome is a tropical dry deciduous forest, which transitions to thorn scrub in arid areas and more dense, mixed forests in higher elevations.

 Flora

 The floristic composition of the Greater Khandesh region is marked by species adapted to the distinct monsoonal climate with a pronounced dry season.
 The dominant species is Teak (Tectona\ grandis), which forms extensive, economically valuable stands.
 Other principal tree species include Salai (Boswellia\ serrata), valued for its resin, Siris (Albizia\ lebbeck), and Babul (Acacia\ nilotica), a species known for its role in soil nitrogen fixation.
 In the moist valleys and higher elevations, species like Sal (Shorea\ robusta) and various bamboo species become more prevalent.
 The undergrowth is rich with grasses, shrubs, and climbers, including species like Heteropogon\ contortus, Dichanthium\ annulatum, and the medicinal Shatavari (Asparagus\ racemosus).

 Ethnobotanical studies conducted in the region highlight its importance as a repository of traditional medicinal knowledge.
 Local communities utilize a wide range of plants for therapeutic purposes.
 For instance, Indian mallow (Abutilon\ indicum) and Neem (Azadirachta\ indica) are commonly used for their antiseptic properties, while the fruit of Bel (Aegle\ marmelos) is used for digestive ailments.
 Research in the Jalgaon district has documented a variety of plants used for fevers, body aches, and skin conditions.

 The agricultural landscape is a defining feature of the region's flora.
 The black cotton soils of the plains are ideal for cultivating crops such as cotton and jowar (sorghum).
 The fertile alluvial soils of the river valleys support water-intensive and horticultural crops.
 Jalgaon and Burhanpur are major centers for banana cultivation, with the district officially recognizing it as its primary produce in state.
 Other significant crops in the region include sugarcane, bajra (pearl millet), and a variety of vegetables and pulses.